Manage Image Presets managing-image-presets

 Generates a PDF subasset for each page.
 The PDF subasset gets processed as described earlier.
 Because the PDF contains a single page only, no subassets are generated.

-Configure image thumbnail size configuring-image-thumbnail-size
+Configure the image thumbnail size configuring-image-thumbnail-size

 You can configure the size of thumbnails by configuring those settings in the DAM Update Asset workflow.
 There are two steps in the workflow where you can configure the thumbnail size of image assets.
 One (Dynamic Media Process Image Assets) is used for dynamic image assets.
 The other (Process Thumbnails) is used for static thumbnail generation or when all other processes fail to generate thumbnails.
 Regardless, both must have the same settings.